pahen/madge/README.md

 - {Boolean} **breakOnError**.
 True if the parser should stop on parse errors and when modules are missing, false otherwise.
 Defaults to false.
 - {Boolean} **optimized**.
 True if the parser should read modules from a optimized file (r.js).
 Defaults to false.
 - {String} **requireConfig**.
 Path to RequireJS config used to find shim dependencies.
 Not used by default.
+- {Function} **onParseFile**.
+Function to be called when parsing a file (argument will be an object with "filename" and "src" property set).
+- {Function} **onAddModule** .
+Function to be called when adding a module to the module tree (argument will be an object with "id" and "dependencies" property set).

 ## dependency object (returned from madge)